UK House prices: latest house price trends from the Land Registry

 Whilst we often talk about the UK Housing market as one market, it is in fact a collection of hundreds and thousands of small local markets.
 House prices can vary significantly between these different housing markets.
 We show in the table below the different house prices across the regions of England and Wales

 There are also regional variations in house price inflation.
-Over the last 12 months, house price inflation across the UK was 9.8%, but varied from 4.3% in Inner London to a rise of 12.3% in the East Midlands.
+Over the last 12 months, house price inflation across the UK was 3.5%, but varied from a rise of 0.2% in Inner London to a rise of 5.5% in the North East.

 We show in the table below a summary of the regional house prices and annual house price inflation, house price inflation in the last month and house price inflation since the start of the COVID Pandemic in the UK.